jupyterhub/team-compass/docs/team/member-guide.md

   pinging people that you think might be interested in a question, and give it a few extra days before merging if you think a topic will be complex enough to warrant discussion.
+* **Don't be afraid to merge!** We know this is a bit counter-intuitive given what we just said, but don't be afraid to merge new code.
+If you think a change is really complex or potentially controversial, give it some time, but for most changes it is fine to just go ahead and merge.
+  Again, we trust your judgment, and we don't want these guidelines to become a burden that slows down development.